gardener/gardener/docs/api-reference/core.md

 <em>(Optional)</em>
 <p>AcceptedIssuers is an additional set of issuers that are used to determine which service account tokens are accepted.
 These values are not used to generate new service account tokens.
-Only useful when service account tokens are also issued by another external system or a change of the current issuer that is used for generating tokens is being performed.
+Only useful when service account tokens are also issued by another external system or a change of the current issuer that is used for generating tokens is being performed.</p>
-This field is only available for Kubernetes v1.22 or later.</p>
 </td>
 </tr>
 </tbody>